qiushiyan/math-foundations/docs/eigen-quadratic.md

 \end{bmatrix}
 = P^{-1}
 $$
-Recall that matrix $A$ with $n$ linearly dependent eigenvectors is diagonalizable and can be written as
+Recall that matrix $A$ with $n$ linearly independent eigenvectors is diagonalizable and can be written as

 $$
 A = PDP^{-1}